 With Jackson having passed away just over a year ago, timing is perfect for a nostalgic look at this 17-minute 3D film experience, produced by George Lucas and directed by Francis Ford Coppola.

-Another change from Disneyland’s version of the attraction is that while that park is billing its return as the “Captain EO Tribute,” at Epcot it is once again simply known as “Captain EO.”
+Another change from Disneyland’s version of the attraction is that while that park is billing its return as the “Captain EO Tribute” at EPCOT, it is once again known as “Captain EO.”
 I was told Walt Disney World’s version is not a “tribute” simply because Disney found and used the original attraction’s sign (pictured at the top of this article).

 Back in February, we spoke with Walt Disney Imagineer Tony Baxter at Disneyland’s “Captain EO” reopening about bringing the attraction back to the parks: